Please note, all references to “CBD” or “CBD products” within this post refers to hemp-derived CBD, not marijuana-derived CBD.

-In fact, CBD was exposed 20 years before the cannabis plant’s primary psychoactive cannabinoid THC was.
-Thanks to innovations in technology, scientists have been able to dig a little deeper into CBD’s therapeutic potential as of late, which has led to it overtaking cannabis’ high-inducing chemical THC in terms of what’s being talked about and researched.
+In fact, CBD was isolated 20 years before the cannabis plant’s primary psychoactive cannabinoid THC was.
+Thanks to innovations in technology, scientists have been able to dig a little deeper into CBD’s therapeutic potential in recent years, which has led to it overtaking THC in terms of what's being talked about and researched.

 This is not to say that THC does not possess therapeutic qualities — but for now, the world is paying close attention to CBD, since users need not experience mind-altering effects to reap the rewards.

-Notwithstanding, unproven health claims are prohibited by the Food and Drug Administration (FDA) and the Federal Trade Commission (FTC) due to the risk of merchants making false claims and promises to consumers that could deter them from seeking professional medical care, merchants are limited to using a high-risk CBD payment processor.
+Notwithstanding, unproven health claims are prohibited by the Food and Drug Administration (FDA) and the Federal Trade Commission (FTC) due to the risk of merchants making false claims and promises to consumers.
+Misleading claims could deter customers from seeking professional medical care and concerns such as these mean that merchants are limited to using a high-risk CBD payment processor.

 CBD's high risk, combined with the fact that marijuana remains illegal at the federal level, makes the task of accepting online payments fairly restrictive for sellers.

-“Marijuana-derived” CBD is not legal at the governmental level.
-“Marijuana” or “cannabis” as it is more commonly known is a part of the cannabis family, just like hemp.
-The difference is that cannabis grows with more than 0.3% THC; the plant’s psychoactive element.
+"Marijuana-derived” CBD is not legal at the governmental level.
+"Marijuana" or "cannabis" as it is more commonly known is a part of the cannabis family, just like hemp.
+The difference is that cannabis contains at least 0.3% THC, the plant's psychoactive element.

 Confusion between the two plants has caused controversy among hemp business owners who have struggled to find processing solutions that are willing to accept online ecommerce payments for CBD-containing products.

-Even if your ecommerce business specializes in the sale of hemp-derived CBD, you will still need to seek out a reputable CBD payment processor that is equipped to handle high-risk transactions.
+Even if your ecommerce business specialises in the sale of hemp-derived CBD, you will still need to seek out a reputable CBD payment processor that is equipped to handle high-risk transactions.

-As an industry that is undergoing constant metamorphosis in the legal aspect, you would benefit from staying on top of the evolving legal cannabis landscape across the U.S. For an up-to-date status by state, get in the habit of checking reputable online resources like this one.
+As an industry that is undergoing constant changes in its legal environment, you would benefit from staying on top of the evolving legal cannabis landscape across the US.
+For an up-to-date status by state, get in the habit of checking reputable online resources like this one.

-Albeit legal in most forms throughout much of the U.S., CBD is a high-risk industry.
-The FDA is still straightening out regulatory framework for this industry, with the majority of regulations still unclear.
+Although legal in most forms throughout much of the US, CBD is a high-risk industry.
+The FDA is still straightening out the regulatory framework for this industry, with the majority of regulations still unclear.

-Not to worry — because so long as you are prepared, you can dodge potential financial predicaments and find success with your online/offline CBD store.
+Not to worry — because as long as you are prepared, you can dodge potential financial predicaments and find success with your online/offline CBD store.